-17. Edinburgh Discretionary Business Support Fund - Muirhouse Millennium Centre moved by Councillor Meagher, seconded by Councillor Watt
+17. Edinburgh Discretionary Business Support Fund - Muirhouse Millennium Centre

 Approval was sought to set aside up to £40,000 for Muirhouse Millennium Centre in 2023/24 to support the Centre to meet its operational commitments.
 Officers would continue to work with the Board of the Centre to identify financial and other support available and they would be invited to be fully engaged in the Council's development of a new community centre strategy.